Skip to footer content

 Code Explanation

-2. Create a new database using Microsoft.Data.Sqlite, connection.Open() will create an empty db
+2. Create a new database using Microsoft.Data.Sqlite, connection.Open() will create an empty database.

-3. Create a Users Table using Dapper and insert SQL query
+3. Create a Users Table using Dapper and execute SQL queries for insertion.

-4. Add Users to table using Dapper with insert queries
+4. Add users to the table using Dapper with insert queries.

-5. Query to select all users or default value
+5. Query to select all users from the database.

-6. Save the content generated as PDF using ChromePdfRenderer and SaveAs methods
+6. Save the content generated as a PDF using ChromePdfRenderer and SaveAs methods provided by IronPDF.

 Output

-Dapper C# (How It Works For Developers): Figure 7 - Example PDF output utilzing all the packages installed above
+Dapper C# (How It Works For Developers): Figure 7 - Example PDF output utilizing all the packages installed above

 License (Trial Available for IronPDF)